ECLASS: Versioning

-ECLASS 14.0 (published in November 2023) contains more than 48,000 classes, around 23,000 features and approx. 140,000 keywords.

-The diagram shows the development of the ECLASS Standard (as of 2023).
+The diagram shows the development of the ECLASS Standard (as of 2025).

 Release development

 Standard is based on ISO standards.
 Participation in the further development is free of charge for everyone.
-A free online portal, the ContentDevelopmentPlatform, is available for this purpose, where Change Requests can be submitted.
-There is also the opportunity to actively participate in expert groups.
+A free online portal, the ContentDevelopmentPlatform (CDP), is available for this purpose, where Change Requests can be submitted.
+There is also the opportunity to actively participate in Expert Groups.

 Benefits

 Master data management is only possible with standardized master data.
 The ECLASS Standard offers benefits along the entire value chain: